hviana/Upload-middleware-for-Oak-Deno-framework/README.md

 <b>useCurrentDir</b>: optional, if true the path is relative to current Deno working directory, default true.

+<b>organize</b>: optional, if true organizes files avoiding file system problems and creating a unique path for each file, default true.

 <b>)</b>, next middlewares ...

 Request must contains a body with form type "multipart/form-data", and inputs with type="file".